worldcoin/world-id-starter/README.md

 To update the signal, you should change the `input` on the `abi.encodePacked(input).hashToField()` line.
 You should provide the exact same string when initializing the JS widget, to make sure the proof includes them.

-> Note: The `hashToField` part is really important, as validation will fail otherwise even with the right parameters.
+> **Note** The `hashToField` part is really important, as validation will fail otherwise even with the right parameters.
 Make sure to include it!

 ### About nullifiers